Carrying the Heart of God

 - Perseverance, an applied expression of faith, increases spiritual power.

 The Scriptures reveal that there are degrees of spiritual power (c.
-Acts 1:8; 4:33; 6:8) and makes it clear that perseverance releases greater degrees of power (James 5:16 AMP).
+Acts 1:8; 4:33; 6:8) and makes it clear that perseverance releases greater degrees of power (James 5:16).

 - Perseverance purifies our motives and develops spiritual maturity.

 Through perseverance our own motives are approved, and our own faith is strengthened (James 1:2, 3).
-God allows the enemy to conditionally oppose us as his opposition develops purity and maturity in our character.
-In other words, God allowed the Prince of Persia to oppose Daniel’s answer so that his heart would be better prepared to handle the answer given.
+God allows the enemy to conditionally oppose us as opposition develops purity and maturity in our character.
+In His sovereign wisdom, God allowed the Prince of Persia to oppose Daniel’s answer so that his heart would be better prepared to handle the answer given.

 The Contents of Daniel’s Intercession